Implement your server-side endpoints

 ownid-timestamp

-for expiration.
 To prevent replay attacks, check whether the provided timestamp is within an acceptable time window.
 Define a preferred expiration time, such as 1 minute, and validate against the current time.
-Requests with a timestamp older than this period should be rejected. -
+Requests with a timestamp older than this period should be rejected.

 .